 MRI is highly reliable for planning limb salvage or an amputation

 An MRI of the whole length of the involved bone allows visualization of the entire length for skip metastases.

 Radionuclide bone scans are commonly obtained by using technetium-99m (99mTc)–labeled diphosphonate to stage bone tumors.

-These help identify other sites of involvement, or even identify another location that may be an easier site for obtaining a biopsy.
+This identifies other sites of involvement or even identify another location that may be an easier site for obtaining a biopsy.

-However, bone scan has limited role in differentiation between a benign and malignant tumor.
+However, the bone scan has a limited role in differentiation between a benign and malignant tumor.

 Bone scans are helpful in detecting metastases, skip lesions.